fjbaldon/BankSys/README.md

 ## License

-This project is licensed under the GPL3 - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the GNU GPLv3 - see the [LICENSE](LICENSE) file for details.

 ---